 Managing a gluten free diet at home can be challenging when first diagnosed, but being in control of one's own kitchen means one can ensure that only gluten free ingredients are used.
 One can also limit any possible cross-contamination with gluten by ensuring that cooking utensils and kitchen work surfcases are cleaned thoroughly.

 Eating out in a restaurant or any other catering establishment means that one must depend on the waiting and kitchen staff to be aware of the need to serve and prepare meals that are free of gluten.

-This Working Group, led by AOECS Board member Nanna Puntila, is developing standardised check lists and training for catering establishments in our Member societies' countries.
+This Working Group is developing standardised check lists and training for catering establishments in our Member societies' countries.

 Scientific Advisory List (SAL)

 The Scientific Advisory List (SAL) is a panel of medical experts selected to support AOECS’s efforts to reduce the impact of the coeliac and other related conditions.
 The panel has the authority to make recommendations to the AOECS Board regarding technologies, research projects, programmes, activities and funding.